Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_tuto_01_audio_summarizer/guide.en-gb.md

 - The audio file is preprocessed as follow: `.wav` format, `1` channel, `16000` frame rate
 - The transformed audio `processed_audio` is read
-- An API call is made to the ASR AI Endpoint named `nvr-asr-en-gb`
+- An API call is made to the ASR endpoint named `nvr-asr-en-gb`
 - The full response is stored in `resp` variable and returned by the function

 🎉 Now that you have this function, you are ready to transcribe audio files.